What is a home sensor?

 Homes may have 3 or more devices installed, depending on each person and their needs.
 For example, a heat and humidity sensor in the bathroom can help check conditions when the shower is used.

-A data dashboard lets people observe how a home is working, spot when someone might be feeling unwell, and can help make changes to improve comfort and health.
+A dashboard lets people observe how a home is working, spot when someone might be feeling unwell, and can help to improve comfort and health.

 Temperature